JAC-CS-Game-Programming-F25/project-jimguy-s/README.md

 22. View updated health on the HUD after collecting a health potion.
 23. Gain score points for each enemy defeated.
 24. View the updated score on the HUD after defeating enemies.
-25. See the exit door unlock when all enemies in the room are defeated.
+25. See the barriers at room exits disappear when all enemies are defeated.
-26. Progress to the next procedurally generated room through the unlocked door.
+26. Progress to the next procedurally generated room through the open passages.
 27. Experience increasing difficulty as room number increases.
-28. Encounter the final boss in Room 10 with unique multi-phase behavior.
+28. Encounter the final boss in Room 10 (stronger enemy with more health and damage).
 29. Defeat the final boss to achieve victory.
 30. Pause the game at any time by pressing ESC.
 31. View the pause menu with options to resume, view instructions, or quit to main menu.